-I Have Dermatillomania.
-Here's What Finally Helped Me Stop Picking
+I Have Dermatillomania: Here's What Finally Helped Me Stop Picking My Skin

 As told to Lindsay Kellner by Ross Erin Martineau, a stylist, podcast host, yoga teacher, and self-diagnosed dermatillomaniac—a fancy term for obsessive skin picker—in recovery, but not fully recovered, taking it one day at a time.

-Once I got sober from drugs and alcohol in 2009, picking my face became my drug of choice.
+Once I got sober in 2009, picking my face became my addiction of choice.

 Before I was sober, I certainly went through phases of picking.
 For instance, in college, I would over-pluck my eyebrows.
-Technically that's trichotillomania behavior, or the obsession with pulling hair out, but this did not spiral out of control the way picking eventually did.
-My facial picking didn't become a full-fledged obsession until I stopped drinking.
+Technically that's trichotillomania behavior, or the obsession with pulling hair out, but it's a similar condition.
+But my facial picking didn't become a full-fledged obsession until I stopped drinking.

-Dermatillomania and trichotillomania are sister neuroses—they're body-focused repetitive behaviors, or "BFRBs" for short.
-As the picking started to take off, I didn't perceive it as THE issue.
-I wasn't aware of the terminology for a long time.
-I just thought I had really bad skin.
+Dermatillomania and trichotillomania are what's known as body-focused repetitive behaviors, or "BFRBs" for short.
+As the picking started to take off, I wasn't aware of the terminology for a long time.
+To be honest, I just thought I had really bad skin.
 I'd think, "What's wrong; why can't I find the right treatment?"
-I slowly realized over time that I was exacerbating things by touching or "scanning," the behavior that leads to a picking episode in which you are looking at your face or running your fingers over it, looking for something to pop.
+What I didn't realize was that I was actually exacerbating any minor blemish by touching my skin so much.
+It's called "scanning," the behavior that leads to a picking episode in which you are looking at your face or running your fingers over it, just looking for something to pop.

-Traveling happens to be a trigger for me because I want my skin to look a certain way in pictures or not have to worry about wearing cover-up, so I give myself permission to pick, thinking—with completely backward logic—I'm improving my skin, but then it inevitably spirals out of control.
+Traveling happens to be a trigger for me.
+I think it's because I want my skin to look a certain way in pictures—or not have to worry about wearing cover-up.
+I give myself permission to pick, thinking—with completely backward logic—I'm improving my skin, but then it inevitably spirals out of control.
 I had a really bad episode of picking two and a half years ago when I was on vacation.
 I remember waking up with painful scabs on my face and putting makeup on because I felt super self-conscious.
-I was anxious while having sex with my partner because I thought my makeup was coming off.
-It was miserable.
-Completely uncomfortable and not present whatsoever.
+I was anxious while having sex with my partner because I thought my makeup was coming off: Completely uncomfortable and not present whatsoever.

 So I started Googling support groups.